 Can alerts be escalated if conditions worsen?

 Yes, there are usually three levels of severity for alert conditions, and different people can receive different severity alerts.
 This is highly customizable to suit your personnel, including multiple conditions that trigger each level of severity.

 I work in a large lab.
 Can I receive alerts just for the freezers that store my specimens?

 Yes, you can select the freezers, LN2 tanks, refrigerators or incubators for which you want to receive alerts, so you will not receive alerts for other freezers in your lab that are having problems.

 How frequently are sensor readings recorded and sent to the cloud?

 The CORIS sensors take readings every two minutes and send those readings to the CORIS Gateway.
 The Gateway then sends the readings to the CORIS cloud-based servers.
 These temperature readings are immediately available to view or visualize graphically to generate reports.
 The two-minute interval is the default and can be customized if desired.

 How do I access the system to see real-time readings and historical readings?

 The CORIS system is web-based, and is accessible by any phone, computer or tablet with a web browser.
-Current sensor readings, alert status, graphs, reports and downloads are all readily available.
+Current sensor readings, alert status, graphs, reports, and data downloads are all instantly available.